sinss/LCSoapWebservice/README.md

 LCSoapWebservice
 ==============================================================
-I found soap webservice for iOS is rarely to discuss ,
+I think soap webservice for iOS is rarely to discuss ,

 so decide to share this solutions.